Kyrene Safety Measures

 - prior to leaving school for home, and

 School Health Screenings

 - If feasible, conduct daily health checks (e.g., temperature screening and/or or symptom checking) of staff and students.

 - Health checks should be conducted safely and respectfully, and in accordance with any applicable privacy laws and regulations.

-- A staff member will observe each student upon arrival for any signs/symptoms suggestive of COVID-19-like illness: Fever (Temperature of 100.4° F) or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea
+- A staff member will observe each student upon arrival for any signs/symptoms suggestive of COVID-19-like illness: Fever (Temperature of 100.4° F) or higher, chills, cough, shortness of breath or difficulty breathing, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea

 - Any student with the above symptoms will be taken to the health office, where parents will be contacted for pick up.
-The student will be excluded from school per MCDPH guidelines (sick or exposed to COVID-19) with the following exception:
+The student will be excluded from school per MCDPH guidelines (sick or exposed to COVID-19) with the following exceptions: